 Network much more.
 This is an enormously difficult thing for me as I am intensely private and shy.
-Yet I am frequently amazed when I do interact with others, hearing about their journey in life, learning something new, meeting a potential partner, learning about a potential new product or service.
+Yet I am frequently amazed when I do interact with others.
+I love hearing about their journey in life.
+I am driven in learning something new.
+I keep myself open to meeting a potential partner, or learning about a potential new product or service.
 And I love when an interaction gives me the opportunity to encourage someone who needs it.

 ASAP Checks Prints Bank Quality Checks at 75% Off in 24 Hours

 In an age when bank prices and fees seem to be skyrocketing, ASAP Checks is dramatically reversing the trend.
 Les Cseh and his team of printers turn out bank quality checks at 65% to 75% less than other sources.
 They also ship within 24 hours.